-DATED JUNE 3, 2024
+DATED JUNE 25, 2024

-6,224,066 Shares Common Stock
+3,108,808 Shares Common Stock

 This is a firm commitment public offering of our common stock.
-We have assumed a public offering price of \$2.41 per share, based on the last reported sale price of our common stock on May 30, 2024.
+We have assumed a public offering price of \$4.825 per share, based on the last reported sale price of \$1.93 of our common stock on June 18, 2024, after giving effect to the planned 1-for-2.5 reverse split of our outstanding shares of common stock as described herein.

-Our common stock is listed on the Nasdaq Capital Market under the symbol "EZFL".
-On May 30, 2024, the last reported sales price of our common stock on Nasdaq was \$2.41 per share.
+Our common stock is listed on the Nasdaq Capital Market under the symbol "EZFL."
+On June 18, 2024, the last reported sales price of our common stock on Nasdaq was \$1.93 per share, which giving effect to the 1-for-2.5 reverse split of our outstanding shares of common stock, equates to \$4.825 per share.
+Following the planned reverse stock split, our common stock may not trade at a price consistent with such reverse stock split.